SkalkaJ/IVT-Otazky/06/index.md

-# 6. Stavba PC a konfigurace OS
+# 6. Stavba PC, instalace a konfigurace OS

 ### a) složení PC